eendebakpt/oapackage/docs/data.rst

 `oaanalyse`
     Calculates various statistics of arrays in a file.
-The statistics are described in section `Statistical properties of an array`.
+The statistics are described in section `Statistical properties of an array`_.

-..
-[1]
-   Corresponding author.
-E-mail: pieter.eendebak@gmail.com.
-Address:
-   University of Antwerp, Dept. of Mathematics, Statistics, and Actuarial Sciences, Prinsstraat 13, 2000 Antwerp, Belgium.

 .. |image| image:: images/oaimage-18_2-3-3-3-3-3-n17.png